Lawyer: Organizations

-Professional associations and regulation
+Professional associations

 Mandatory licensing and membership in professional organizations

 In some jurisdictions, either the judiciary or the Ministry of Justice directly supervises the admission, licensing, and regulation of lawyers.

 Other jurisdictions, by statute, tradition, or court order, have granted such powers to a professional association which all lawyers must belong to.
 In the U.S., such associations are known as mandatory, integrated, or unified bar associations.
 In the Commonwealth of Nations, similar organizations are known as Inns of Court, bar councils or law societies.
 In civil law countries, comparable organizations are known as Orders of Advocates, Chambers of Advocates, Colleges of Advocates, Faculties of Advocates, or similar names.
 Generally, a nonmember caught practicing law may be liable for the crime of unauthorized practice of law.

 In common law countries with divided legal professions, barristers traditionally belong to the bar council (or an Inn of Court) and solicitors belong to the law society.
 In the English-speaking world, the largest mandatory professional association of lawyers is the State Bar of California, with 230,000 members.

 Some countries admit and regulate lawyers at the national level, so that a lawyer, once licensed, can argue cases in any court in the land.
-This is common in small countries like New Zealand, Japan, and Belgium.
+This can be seen in countries including New Zealand, Japan, and Belgium.
 Others, especially those with federal governments, tend to regulate lawyers at the state or provincial level; this is the case in the United States, Canada, Australia, and Switzerland, to name a few.
 Brazil is the most well-known federal government that regulates lawyers at the national level.